martinjunior/emo/README.md

 # grunt-emo (Beta)

-> A style-guide generator that uses [Swig.js](http://paularmstrong.github.io/swig/)
+> A style-guide generator

-Emo is a tool that scrapes documention from your source files which it then uses to generate a style-guide.
-Emo is capable of gathering documention from, essentially, any type of file, which allows you to easily document your JavaScript, HTML, or whatever other type of component that you'd like documented.
+Emo is a tool that generates a style-guide from documentation it scrapes from your source files.
+Emo expects documentation to be written in YAML and uses [Swig.js](http://paularmstrong.github.io/swig/) for templating.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`